 How Correspondent Banking Works?

-The accounts (or customers) that a correspondent banks serves is called Vostro.
+The accounts (or customers) that a correspondent bank serves are called Vostro.
 It means “your account on our books.”
 Similarly, the respondent bank calls such an account as Nostro or “our account on your books.”
 For example, if you are in the US and ask your bank to open a Rupee account for you.
 Your bank will open a Nostro account with its correspondent bank in India.

 Now, if the respondent bank needs to transfer a sum of money to a foreign bank with which it does have an agreement, it would use the services of a correspondent bank.
-The international transfers are done using SWIFT network (Society for Worldwide Interbank Financial Telecommunication).
+The international transfers are done using the SWIFT network (Society for Worldwide Interbank Financial Telecommunication).

 Thus, the respondent bank will search for a SWIFT code of the correspondent bank, which has contact with the foreign bank.
-The respondent bank will transfer the amount to the correspondent bank, who after deducting its fee, transfers the amount to the foreign bank account.
+The respondent bank will transfer the amount to the correspondent bank, who, after deducting its fee, transfers the amount to the foreign bank account.

 Let’s understand this with the help of an example.
-Customer A from the US wants to import smartphone from supplier B in China.
+Customer A from the US wants to import smartphones from supplier B in China.
 Customer A approaches his bank XYZ to transfer an amount to supplier B’s account in ABC bank in China.
 XYZ, however, does not have an agreement with ABC bank.

 Further, it is important to define the roles and responsibilities of the banks clearly.
-Moreover, the respondent bank should share the identification data of the customer for which it is using the services of the correspondent bank.1–3
+Moreover, the respondent bank should share the identification data of the customer for which it is using the services of the correspondent bank.